scipy-conference/scipy_proceedings/papers/scott_sievert/next.rst

 Adaptive algorithms use previous responses to ask questions, which means that they require

-* receiving and storing responses, and access to these stored responses.
+* receiving, storing and accessing responses
-* delivering and selecting queries to be labeled.
+* delivering and selecting queries to be labeled
-* updating some internal model (which selects queries to be presented).
+* updating some internal model which selects queries to be presented.

 General crowdsourcing systems (e.g., Mechanical Turk, PsiTurk, Crowd Flower) were not designed with these requirements in mind.
 Adaptive data collection